Arksine/moonraker/docs/configuration.md

 [power device_name]
 type: gpio
 #   The type of device.
-Can be either gpio, tplink_smartplug or tasmota.
+Can be either gpio, tplink_smartplug, meross_smartplug
+#   or tasmota.
 #   This parameter must be provided.
 off_when_shutdown: False
 #   If set to True the device will be powered off when Klipper enters